amrdraz/se-assignment/README.md

 - `app.js` contains code that handles the routes and exports the express app.
 - `server.js` contains code that runs the app.
 - `/quotes.js` should contain the functionality related to quotes
-- `test/quotes.js` should contain the tests that make sure all functionality in the quotes.js file work.
-- `db.js` In my example this is a file that hold functions for connecting and accessing the database.
 - `package.json` should contain all your dependencies in addition to your npm scripts; start, test, and coverage.
     - the start script runs the database.
     - the test script runs the mocha tests.